 - The adjacent teeth can drift into the empty space, causing your teeth to become crooked with your jaw becoming misaligned, leading to TMJ problems

-If you have lost a tooth and would like to discuss options for tooth replacement with cosmetic dentist, Dr. Adam Chapnick, please contact Molson Park Dental Office in Barrie or Toronto to arrange a free initial consultation.
+If you have lost a tooth and would like to discuss options for tooth replacement with cosmetic dentist, Dr. Adam Chapnick, please contact Chapnick Dental Office in Barrie or Toronto to arrange a free initial consultation.

 We are a Family Friendly Practice

 At Chapnik Dental Office, we provide family dentistry services.
 Toronto and Barrie dentist, Dr. Adam Chapnick works with every child to build trust and comfort through the entire dental visit process.

 Can I get a dental bridge in one office visit?

 Can I get a dental cavity with a tooth crown?Porcelain materials will not respond to tooth whitening gels.
 Porcelain tooth crowns are made to match the colour of your other teeth.
 If you are unsatisfied with the whiteness of your smile, you should do a tooth whitening treatment before getting a dental crown.
 Get your teeth to the desired shade of white so Dr. Adam Chapnick can incorporate a dazzling porcelain tooth crown into your dazzling smile.

 This answer depends on how well you care for your teeth and practice good dental hygiene.
 Dental bridges can last up to 15 years or more for some patients.
 Because the adjacent teeth are fitted with a dental crown by the removal of tooth enamel, those teeth will always need to be “crowned,” even if you decide not to replace your dental bridge in the future.